datarhei/restreamer/docs/guides-raspicam.md

 ```

 In order to stream what your RaspiCam is recording, you have to put `rtmp://127.0.0.1/live/raspicam.stream` into
 the "RTMP/RTSP/HLS Video Source" field and press "Start".
+Keep in mind that you should set the video setting to `copy` because
+the RTMP stream from the RaspiCam is already H.264 encoded.

 ![RaspiCam](../img/guides-raspicam-url.png)